-Here’s all the information you need if you’ve been asked to send us a video or audio tribute.
+Here’s all the information you need if you’ve been asked to send us a video tribute.

 Tributes and Eulogies are the heart and soul of a funeral or memorial ceremony.
 So tell us your favourite stories and memories.
 Some suggested questions to get you thinking: What did you admire about the person you’re talking about?
 What will remind you of them?
 What did you learn from them?
 What did you do together?
 What do you think their legacy will be?

 A good length is two sides of A4, or around 3 to 4 minutes of talking.
 It’s best not to write every word.
 Try using bullet points to remind you, because your tribute will look and sound much more natural.